For Aspiring Photographers

 Reef Family Rooms are found in 2 locations.
 Close to the jetty, resort facilities and near the Marine Center.
 The Reef Family Room interiors are light and comfortable; featuring modern streamlined bathrooms that match the lines of the living room.
 The stunning living areas face onto the water.
 They include

 an en-suite bathroom with shower.
 They sleep a maximum of 5 people.
-Guests will have their own single bed.
+Guests will have their own bed.
+The rooms are shared between two guests.

 You can learn more about the Reef Family Rooms here

-The shared accommodation will be split so that boys and girls are in separate rooms.
+The shared accommodation will be split so that boys and girls are in separate rooms if it is possible.
+If you would prefer to not share with a different sex, please let me know.

 Included in the cost of the trip is the ferry that departs from Gladstone Marina.
 This takes roughly 2.5 hours.
 It is recommended that you take sea sickness tablets if you know you suffer or if you are not sure if you suffer from it.